Engagement & CRM Β· Guide

 Q What are the most common cadence design mistakes?

-The three most common are: front-loading too many touches in the first week (which triggers spam filters and burns domain reputation), using one channel for every step (which reduces novelty and engagement), and sending the same cadence to every lead regardless of ICP tier (which wastes effort on Tier 3 contacts and underserves Tier 1).
-All three are structural problems, not messaging problems.
+Front-loading too many touches in week one triggers spam filters.
+Using one channel for every step reduces engagement.
+Sending the same cadence to every lead tier wastes effort on Tier 3 and underserves Tier 1.

 Q Should I use a cadence design checklist before every new sequence?

 Yes.
-Run the six-point cadence design checklist (covered in the examples section above) before activating any new sequence.
-The checklist takes under five minutes and catches the most common structural errors before they affect deliverability or campaign performance.
-It is especially useful when onboarding a new rep or launching a cadence for a new ICP segment.
+The six-point checklist in the examples section above takes under five minutes and catches structural errors before they affect deliverability.
+Run it for every new sequence, especially when onboarding a new rep.

 Need the right tool to run your cadence design?